MaKuzman/NGSeminaR/README.md

 # NGSeminaR
+You can re watch this seminar at https://youtu.be/zrqIhS2zUFk?list=PLj4Zs4bjsI9rtj3_0LcbJ3t6LUVQbAtAI&t=3

 To follow the seminar, you will need to have access to Rstudio and R.
 I recommend you to use the Rstudio on the cloud, available at: https://rstudio.cloud/plans/free  .
 Please make an account and log in.